 Bergman reveals that he is aiming for an emotional reaction and the intellect is involved but not in the sense of a “rational” intervention.
 In short, Bergman is unintentionally creating suffering for those viewing his films and the viewers cooperate by using the films as an escape or distraction from their existential anxiety.
 Both the filmmaker and his audience are unconsciously seeking to create reactions by entering P-B, the environment of illusion.

-The True self is the only identity that any of us have.
+The True-self is the only true identity we have, if only we realized this.
 The “movie” that we create by reacting in the dark space of P-B, where we have come to escape the responsibility of expressing our gift, is an illusion.
-Our True self knows better than to seek fame and recognition, let alone immortality.
+Our True-self knows better than to seek fame and recognition, let alone immortality.
 That would be a reaction.
 Bergman in his own way knew that what he wanted was to use his art anonymously as a response to life.

 Find a much more in-depth discussion in books by Roy Charles Henry.